xDaryamo/puccini/tosca/QUIRKS.md

 * **imports.implicit.disable**: In TOSCA 1.0-1.3 the Simple Profile is implicitly imported by default.
 This quirk will disable implicit imports.

-* **imports.version.permissive**: By default Puccini will report an error if a unit imports another unit with an incompatible grammar.
+* **imports.version.permissive**: By default Puccini will report an error if a file imports another file with an incompatible grammar.
 This quirk will disable the check.

-* **imports.topology_template.ignore**: Allows imported units to contain a `topology_template`
+* **imports.topology_template.ignore**: Allows imported files to contain a `topology_template`
   section, which is ignored.

 * **imports.sequencedlist**: Allows the "import" syntax to be a sequenced list, in which the